KornaLaravel/laravel-user-monitoring/README.md

 <a name="action-monitoring"></a>
 ## Action Monitoring

-If you want to monitor your models actions, you can use the `Actionable` trait in your model:
+If you want to monitor your model actions, you can use the `Actionable` trait in your model:

 ```php
 <?php